-How to Support a Loved One in a Romantic Partnership
+How to Support a Person with Bipolar in a Romantic Partnership

-Every relationship is unique, and people express their love differently; that said, I have come up with some suggestions for how a partner can best support their loved one who lives with bipolar disorder or a mental illness:
+Every relationship is unique, and people express their love differently; that said, I have come up with some suggestions for how a partner can best support their loved one who lives with a mental health condition such as bipolar:

 #1 Take Time to Listen